SummerOfBitcoin/code-challenge-2024-humblenginr/SOLUTION.md

 3. p2wpkh (pay to script hash)
 4. p2wsh (pay to witness script hash)

-Each of these different types have to be handled differently.
-At the end of the day, verification is done by using the Script.
-We have to feed the data into the Script interpreter and it will validate it.
-But before that step, we need to look at the type of the transaction and identify how the data should be fed into the interpreter.

 What about multisigs?
 First we will only take these things into account.
 If a transaction any other type than this, then we will log it and see what it is.

 Previous output is included in the transaction itself.
 **Rules**

 Sourced from [verify.cpp](https://github.com/bitcoin/bitcoin/blob/master/src/consensus/tx_verify.cpp),